Celebrating Raksha Bandhan – The Bond of Love

-The History OF Rakhsa Bandan – A Festival Of Love Between Brother And Sister
+The History Of Raksha Bandhan – A Festival Of Love Between Brother and Sister

 Upon receiving the Rakhi, Emperor Humayun became emotional and overwhelmed and immediately set out with his soldier troops to protect Chittor and its queen from the invasion.
 However, till the time he reached destination Chittor, Bahadur Shah had already entered the queen’s fortress.
 In the meantime, the queen in order to protect her honor had performed Jauhar along with her maids.
 When Humayun leant about this, he fought with the Sultana and evicted him from the kingdom, handing over Chittor to Vikramjeet Singh, Rani Karnavati’s Son.

-Story 3: Yet another legend states that during the Aaryan period, the people used to perform a yagna before the men were to depart for the battlefield.
-The womenfolk then used to tie a scared thread on the wrists of these men to remind them about their responsibility of upholding the power and prestige of the Aaryans in war.
+Yet another legend states that during the Aaryan period, the people used to perform a yagna before the men were to depart for the battlefield.
+The womenfolk then used to tie a scared thread on the wrists of these men.
+It was done to remind them about their responsibility of upholding the power and prestige of the Aaryans in war.
 This ritual is believed to be the origin of the festival of Raksha Bandhan.

 Wish All Brothers In this world- Happy Raksha Bandhan